 Our core commitment

 Purus is a content-filtering browser for iOS.
 Your browsing stays on your device.
-We do not collect, store, or transmit your browsing history, search queries, or any personally identifiable information.
+Purus does not operate servers that collect, store, or transmit your browsing history, search queries, or any personally identifiable information.
+A small number of filtering features make limited, functional requests to third-party servers — never to Purus — and each one is described below.

 1. What Purus Does